hashicorp/terraform/website/intro/getting-started/change.html.md

 # ...
 ```

-As the plan predicted, Terraform started by destroying our old
+As indicated by the execution plan, Terraform first destroyed the existing
-instance, then creating the new one.
+instance and then created a new one in its place.
 You can use `terraform show`
-again to see the new properties associated with this instance.
+again to see the new values associated with this instance.

 ## Next